SeriousOldMan/Simulator-Controller/Docs/Quick Start Guide.md

    - Runtimes from Microsoft - Most likely already installed on your computer, but it does not harm to run those installer again.

-   - Plugins - Can be skipped for the moment, unless *Assetto Corsa* and / or *rFactor 2* are your only games.
-Then you have to install the "SimulatorController" plugin for *Assetto Corsa* and "rFactor2SharedMemoryMapPlugin64.dll" plugin for *rFactor 2*.
+   - Plugins - Can be skipped for the moment, unless *Assetto Corsa* and / or *rFactor 2* or *Le Mans Ultimate* are your only games.
+Then you have to install the "SimulatorController" plugin for *Assetto Corsa* and "rFactor2SharedMemoryMapPlugin64.dll" plugin for *rFactor 2* ür *Le Mans Ultimate*.
 Instructions can be found [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#installation-of-telemetry-providers).

    - SoX - Although optional, I strongly recommend installing SoX for an immersive sound experience.